tsweet77/intention-repeater/README.md

 Thank You.

-Run from terminal or command line using: python3 intention_repeater.py
+On Linux/MacOS, run using: python3 intention_repeater.py
+On Windows: double click on the intention_repeater.py icon.

 You will need minimum version 3.5.3 of Python.